 A: The U.S. Supreme Court in Wayfair held that the obligation to remit sales tax would not be applied retroactively.
 The Court noted that this appeared to be one of the features “designed to prevent discrimination against or undue burdens upon interstate commerce.”

 Some states across the U.S. had already enacted statutes that specifically prohibit retroactive assessments.
-Although it is hard to predict how new legislation will be proposed, it appears likely that most states will follow Wayfair so that an undue burden is not imposed on taxpayers.
+Most states passed legislation applying their economic nexus requirements after June 21, 2018 and seem to follow Wayfair so that an undue burden is not imposed on taxpayers.

 Q: Will Wayfair impact my business?